top of page

 • Skin conditions (such as eczema, psoriasis, active breakouts, etc) on or near the brows.

-• Clients using prescription grade retinol/anti-aging products.
+• Clients using prescription grade retinol/anti-aging products or acne treatments.

 • Clients using Accutane